COVID-19: How can we be helpful during this crisis?

 DONATIONS AND VOLUNTEERS

 We ask that if you have personal protection equipment supplies, please consider donating them to health care workers as there is a critical shortage of supplies.
-Connecticut is also recruiting medical volunteers to help respond to this crisis.
+Connecticut is also recruiting medical volunteers and non-medical volunteers to help respond to this crisis.

 HEALTH AND SAFETY INFORMATION

-- Senator Chris Murphy posted a comprehensive summary and FAQs regarding the CARES Act - a COVID-19 relief package to help workers, families, hospitals and their staff, small businesses, and the unemployed during this crisis.
+- Senator Chris Murphy posted a comprehensive summary and FAQs of federal coronavirus relief to help workers, families, hospitals and their staff, small businesses, and the unemployed during this crisis.
 It includes information about direct payments, unemployment insurance, emergency leave, support for the State of Connecticut, small businesses, utility and nutrition assistance, housing, education, children and families, and more.